Chase Ledin

 Background

 Chase has a background in social science, public health and medical education.
 Whilst completing his PhD at the University of Edinburgh, he taught medical sociology to undergraduate medical students.
-After completing his doctorate, he worked as a teaching fellow and research fellow in Usher Institute.
-He was then appointed as a Lecturer in Social Science and Medicine at Edinburgh Medical School, where he co-leads social and ethical aspects of medicine modules for the MBChB Y1 and Y2 programmes and social science research methods for a Y3 intercalated programme.
+After completing his doctorate, he worked as a teaching fellow and research fellow in the School of Population Health Sciences.
+He was then appointed as a Lecturer in Social Science and Medicine.
+In this role, he leads social aspects of medicine modules for the MBChB, HCP-Med, BMedSci, and MPH programmes.

 Qualifications